virtualstores/ios-sdk/ios.md

 * For “Privacy - Location Always Usage Description”
 * For “Privacy - Location When In Use Usage Description"

+In "Signing & Capabilities" tab of your project add "Background Modes" capability and select "Location updates"

 ## Setup
 1. Create TT2 object: `let tt2 = TT2()`
 2. Initiate TT2 for user with serverUrl, apiKey, and clientId